Resource Management Act 1991

 You could also call this:

-If you applied for a permit after 1 January 2005 but before the area became an aquaculture settlement area, your application is not affected by these rules.
+If you applied for a coastal permit after 1 January 2005, but before the space became an aquaculture settlement area, this rule does not affect your application.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 165F: Provisions about occupation of common marine and coastal area
+165F: Provisions about occupation of common marine and coastal area, or

 Part 7A Occupation of common marine and coastal area